chriszimmerman/book-notes/pragmatic_programmer_20th/ch3/ch3.md

 One of the most important features for anything - the `undo` key

 A Version Control System (VCS) is like a giant `undo` key

+Always use version control

+## Debugging

+Fix the problem, not the blame

+**Don't panic** - debugging is just problem solving.
+Attack it as such.

+The best way to start fixing a bug is to first reproduce it.

+Write a failing test before fixing the code

+Read the damn error message

+### Use the binary chop

+Use a divide and conquer approach to find the problem
+- If a stacktrace is massive, start halfway through and see if the error is there
+- If you find bugs on certain datasets, split the dataset in two
+- If a bug was introduced in a set of releases, go back to a release halfway between now and the last known working version

+### Using logging & tracing

+The debugger shows what's going on *now*

+Logs and traces can record what happens at certain points

+### Rubber ducking

+Explain the problem to another person, or an inanimate object

+### Don't assume it - prove it

+## Text Manipulation

+### Learn a text manipulation language

+## Engineering Daybooks

+Have a book and record:
+- what you do
+- what you learn
+- sketches of ideas
+- anything else related to work
+- notes in meetings